ldalessa/markable/README.md

 For additional motivation and overview see this post: https://akrzemi1.wordpress.com/2015/07/15/efficient-optional-values/.

 ## Acknowledgments

 The idea of encoding the policy for determining the marked state in a template parameter has been proposed by Vitali Lovich (see https://groups.google.com/a/isocpp.org/d/topic/std-proposals/46J1onhWJ-s/discussion).

 Matt Calabrese and Tomasz Kami&#324;ski suggested the raw-storage representation for holding optional types with strong invariants.

+Kyrylo Bohdanenko suggested the simple and elegant interface for ordering policies.

 ## License
 Distributed under the [Boost Software License, Version 1.0](http://www.boost.org/LICENSE_1_0.txt).